Apply Now

 Percentage

-CA 1 – Practical Lab Work
+CA 1 – Simple Web project

-CA 2 – Individual Project
+CA 2 – Pre-production Website Project

 Reassessment Opportunity

 Where the combined marks of the assessment and examination do not reach the pass mark the learner will be required to repeat the element of assessment that they failed.
-Reassessment materials will be published on Moodle after the Examination Board and will be aligned to the MIMLOs and learners will be capped at 40% unless there are personal mitigating circumstances.
+Reassessment materials will be published on Moodle after the Examination Board Meeting and will be aligned to the MIMLOs and learners will be capped at 40% unless there are personal mitigating circumstances.

 Aims & Objectives